 Your radio can only control the volume of MCW and OCW Bluetooth enabled audio device.
 If the radio is paired with other Bluetooth enabled audio device, its volume is independent from the APX radio.
 In this case, the volume is only adjustable on the device.

 Adjust volume up/down on the Bluetooth audio device.

-The radio display shows VOL XX and sounds a short, medium-pitched tone.
+The radio display shows Volume XX, and you hear a short, medium-pitched tone.